Maidan People's Union: History

-On 22 December 2013, the fifth ongoing week of the Euromaidan-protests (100,000 rallied in Kyiv), major opposition parties and non-partisans established a nationwide political movement called Maidan.
-"Maidan" refers to/is the nickname of Maidan Nezalezhnosti, where the Euromaidan-protests are centered.
+On 22 December 2013, the fifth ongoing week of the Euromaidan-protests (100,000 rallied in Kyiv) major opposition parties and non-partisans established a nationwide political movement called Maidan.
+"Maidan" refers to/is the nickname of Maidan Nezalezhnosti where the Euromaidan-protests are centered.
 The movement has the aim of broadening support for Euromaidan in Eastern Ukraine where the support for the second Azarov government and President Viktor Yanukovych is centred.
 (At the first day of the movement) opposition leader Arseniy Yatsenyuk stated "Every person who wants a fair and honest future must be in favour of this movement".
 Since 24 December 2013 the organization started to accept membership.

-Following the ousting of President Viktor Yanukovych in February 2014, the All-Ukrainian Union "Maidan" effectively ceased operations.
-Many of its members joined government positions, civic organizations, or new reform movements.
-Arseniy Yatsenyuk became Prime Minister of Ukraine, while Vitali Klitschko was elected Mayor of Kyiv in May 2014.
-The organization’s activities were informally absorbed into broader post-revolutionary political initiatives.

-Legacy

-Although short-lived, the All-Ukrainian Union "Maidan" played a pivotal role in uniting Ukraine’s opposition during the Euromaidan movement.
-Its structure inspired later civic movements such as Reanimation Package of Reforms and regional volunteer networks formed after the 2014 conflict in Eastern Ukraine.